John Travolta. biography

 He continued to gain a large fan based with many blockbuster hits from the mid 1990s to the mid 2000s, playing the good guy in the drama-fantasy films Phenomenon (1996), Michael (1996), the comedy drama Primary Colors (1998), the crime-mystery The General's Daughter (1999), the drama A Love Song for Bobby Long (2004) with Scarlett Johansson, the drama-thriller Ladder 49 (2004), the Get Shorty trilogy sequel Be Cool (2005), while taking on lead roles as the antagonist in the action thrillers Broken Arrow (1996), Face/Off (1997) opposite Nicolas Cage, and Swordfish (2001) with Hugh Jackman and Halle Berry, followed by the action drama The Punisher (2004).

 Aside from his praised role as Edna Turnblad in the musical Hairspray in 2007, Travolta began to slip back into his old, unmemorable performances with starring roles in to the star-packed film Wild Hogs (2007), the action flick The Taking of Pelham 1 2 3 (2009), Old Dogs (2009) and the action-thriller From Paris with Love (2010).

-Travolta's most recent projects include, Oliver Stone's crime-drama-thriller Savages (2012) alongside Benicio Del Toro and Salma Hayek, the action thriller Killing Season (2013) opposite Robert De Niro, the lead role as John in the biopic Gotti Sr. in Gotti: In the Shadow of My Father (2013) with Al Pacino, and is rumored to be attached to the action film The Killer (2014).
+Travolta's most recent projects include, Oliver Stone's crime-drama-thriller Savages (2012) alongside Benicio Del Toro and Salma Hayek, the action thriller Killing Season (2013) opposite Robert De Niro, the lead role as John in the biopic Gotti Sr. in Gotti: In the Shadow of My Father (2014) with Al Pacino, and the drama The Forger (unknown release date).

 Is John Travolta Gay?